Criminal Simulation and Forgery Laws in Tennessee

 • cashing a forged check at a bank

-• creating a fake deed or other real estate document
+• creating a fake will, deed, or other estate document

 • altering a financial document such as a promissory note, and